-Married, wife's name is Kelly...His older brother, R.J., is a U.S. Army commander (4th Brigade, 101st Airborne) and won a Purple Heart for his time in Iraq...Has a Schnauzer mixed breed named Oscar, who won a poll on MLB.com as the majors' "best baseball dog"...Cobb found Oscar as a stray in Port Charlotte during Spring Training in 2015 and eventually adopted him...Oscar appeared in the Orioles annual BARCS Pet Calendar in 2018...As a child, Cobb served as a Dodgers bat boy during Spring Training for three years in Vero Beach.
+Married, wife's name is Kelly...The couple has a daughter, Chloe...His older brother, R.J., is a U.S. Army commander (4th Brigade, 101st Airborne) and was awarded a Purple Heart for his time in Iraq...Has a Schnauzer mixed breed named Oscar, who won a poll on MLB.com as the majors' "best baseball dog"...Cobb found Oscar as a stray in Port Charlotte during Spring Training in 2015 and eventually adopted him...Oscar appeared in the Orioles BARCS Pet Calendar in 2018...As a child, Cobb served as a Dodgers bat boy during Spring Training for three years in Vero Beach, Fla...Originally selected by the Tampa Bay Devil Rays in the fourth round of the 2006 First-Year Player Draft.

 Made his season debut on 4/14 at BOS...Tossed his fourth career complete game on 8/18 at CLE; his first since 8/31/13 at OAK...
 Ranked tied for first (Bundy) among Orioles starters with 15 Quality Starts and third with 102 strikeouts..
 Made 28 starts, the second-most he's made in a season (29, 2017), and also ranked tied for second among Orioles pitchers...Made 11 starts after the All-Star Break, posting a 3-3 record and a 2.56 ERA (17 ER/59.2 IP); his 2.56 ERA ranked fifth-best in the AL among pitchers with at least 10 starts after the break...
 Received three-or-fewer runs of support in 21 of his 28 starts; his run support average of 3.43 was the third-lowest in the majors, and was the lowest for any season in his career...
 His 15 losses marked a career-high, and were tied for second-most on the team...Made 11 starts at Oriole Park, going 0-7 with a 4.94 ERA (34 ER/62.0 IP); was the first time in Orioles history (since 1954) that an Orioles starter went winless at home (min.
 10 starts).